slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 * `address` (*Optional*, hex): UART address of the IC.
 Configured by setting MS1_AD0 or MS2_AD1 high or low.
 Default is `0x00`.

 * `enn_pin` (*Optional*, [Output Pin Schema][config-pin]): Enable not input pin for the driver.
-> [!IMPORTANT]
-*Driver can't be enabled if ENN is left floating.
-Either configure it if it's actually connected or wire it to GND*
+    > *Driver can't be enabled if ENN is left floating.
+Either configure it if it's actually connected or wire it to GND.*

 * `diag_pin` (*Optional*, [Input Pin Schema][config-pin]): Driver error signaling from the driver.